-Our future lies within our communities.
+Our future lies with our communities thriving.

 By Greg Barden

 In my early to mid-twenties, I served in the UK Special Forces across different countries.
 My reasons for serving along with arguments for being in these countries in the first place are not for here.
-The fact is I did, and without which I would never have learned first hand, how, with the right common ground, it doesn't matter who you are, where you're from, barriers that we inevitably put up in our lives out of fear are quickly dismantled and connections made even in the most unlikely situations.
+The fact is I did, and without which I would never have learned first hand, how, with the right common ground, it doesn't matter who you are, where you're from, barriers that we inevitably put up in our lives out of ignorance and fear are quickly dismantled and connections made even in the most unlikely situations.

 But what we see with the digital revolution is the dehumanising of trade, where we no longer connect through what we buy as it's displaced with mass-produced, impersonal experiences.
 And in doing so, we are losing the common ground that brings us together, where prejudices, bigotry and narrow-mindedness would not usually be allowed to take root.